KIT-MAMID/mamid/doc/USERMANUAL.md

  - General information:
     - Slaves have four parameters and four states.
-    - While setting up a slave, the number of monogods can be choosen.
+    - While setting up a slave, the number of monogods can be chosen.
     - In the top of each slaves view, the number of possible and already deployed slaves is listed.
     - Parameters:
        	 1. Hostname: a name to identify the slave